nodejs/node/doc/contributing/advocacy-ambasador-program.md

-Messages or topics that ambassadors are asked to promote are added to this document in the [Current messages for promotion](#current-messages-for-promotion) section through the standard PR process except that they should be open for 7 days before landing and and should include and at mention to the nodejs/TSC for awareness.
+Messages or topics that ambassadors are asked to promote are added to this document in the [Current messages for promotion](#current-messages-for-promotion) section through the standard PR process except that they should be open for 7 days before landing and should include and at mention to the nodejs/TSC for awareness.
 They should be removed through the same process when no longer relevant.